-Furthermore, in countries where Statoil operates or expect to operate in the near future, new laws and regulations (such as the offshore safety regulation proposed by the European

-Commission on 27 October 2011, if such regulation is adopted by the European Economic Area), the imposition of stricter requirements on licences, increasingly strict enforcement of or new interpretations of existing laws and regulations, the aftermath of operational catastrophes in which Statoil or members of Statoil's industry are involved or the discovery of previously unknown contamination may require future expenditure in order to, among other things:
+Furthermore, in countries where Statoil operates or expects to operate in the near future, new laws and regulations (the imposition of stricter requirements on licences, increasingly strict enforcement of or new interpretations of existing laws and regulations, the aftermath of operational catastrophes in which Statoil or members of its industry are involved or the discovery of previously unknown contamination may require future expenditure in order to, among other things:

 - modify operations;

-- install pollution control equipment;
+- install pollution control equipment:

 - implement additional safety measures;

 - perform site clean-ups;

 - curtail or cease certain operations;

 - temporarily shut down Statoil's facilities;

 - meet technical requirements;

 - increase monitoring, training, record-keeping and contingency planning; and

 - establish credentials in order to be permitted to commence drilling.

 Statoil continues to monitor and respond to regulatory changes in the USA following the BP Deepwater Horizon oil spill in the US Gulf of Mexico.
 Statoil has developed and implemented a safety and environmental management system (SEMS programme), and responded to revised federal drilling safety rules and workplace safety rules.
 In addition, Statoil is participating in the Center for Offshore Safety's efforts, which are focused on improving offshore safety and industry standards.
-Statoil has experienced a lengthier approval process for drilling permits, approvals of exploration plans, and approvals of oil spill response plans compared with the pre-2010 permitting situation, following the final report from US National Commission on the BP Deepwater Horizon Oil Spill and Offshore Drilling of 11 January 2011.
-Additional changes in permitting or regulation could require Statoil to incur significant costs.
+Statoil has experienced a lengthier approval process for drilling permits, approvals of exploration plans, and approvals of oil spill response plans compared with the pre-2010 permitting situation.
+Statoil has adjusted its permitting processes and is comfortable operating in the new regulatory environment.
+Although significant additional changes in permitting or regulations are not anticipated at this time, any such significant changes could require Statoil to incur significant costs.
 Any such changes, delays or recertification could have a material adverse effect on Statoil's operations, results or financial condition.